What is a Mills Act Contract?

 How to Apply for a Mills Act Contract

-If your property is not a designated historic resource, but is over 50 years old and may be historic, you'll first need to hire a qualified historian to research your property and prepare a report.
+If your property is not a designated historic resource, but is over 50 years old and may be historic, the City will first need to hire a qualified historian to research your property and prepare a report.
 If the report concludes that the property is eligible for listing on the local, state or national register of historic places, you may apply to 1) have your property officially designated as a historic resource, and 2) request a Mills Act Contract.
-Simply submit a Planning application requesting designation and a Mills Act Contract, $500 fee, the historic report, and a proposed schedule of improvement and maintenance projects to the City's Planning Division.
+Simply submit a Planning application requesting designation and a Mills Act Contract, $5,000 deposit to cover the consultant costs, $533 application fee, and a proposed schedule of improvement and maintenance projects to the City's Planning Division.

 All Mills Act Contracts and Historic Landmark Designation requests must be reviewed by the City's Historic Resources Advisory Committee (HRAC) and Planning Commission (PC).
 Both the HRAC and PC will make recommendations to the City Council.
 City Council has the final authority to designate a property as a historic resource and to approve Mills Act Contracts.